What is a 24hr ECG/Holter?

 You will be asked to undress to the waist so that we have access to your chest.
 If you have a very hairy chest we may need to shave a couple of small patches for the electrodes to stick.

 The recorder will continuously record your heart rhythm for the 24hr period.
-You will not feel anything different as this happens.

 You will be asked to keep a diary while wearing the ECG recorder and make a note of the time you have any symptoms.
 You will be instructed to press a little button on the box if you have symptoms but the heart rhythm is recorded continuously.